Zhiyi-Zhao/Computational-biology/README.md

 Use Bowtie2 to mapping the reads(with ref_genome).
 Then use Jbrowse to visualize the results of alignment.\
 We found Single Nucleotide Polymorphism (SNP), gaps(may means deletion or mutation on this site compare to ref_genome),

+# 3A Transcript analysis

+**Course Aim:**
+- types of RNA and main characteristics:\
+  messenger RNA(main), code for proteins\
+  transfer RNA(main), central to protein synthesis as adaptors between mRNA and amino acids\
+  ribosomal RNA(main), form the basic structure of the ribosome and catalyze protein synthesis \
+  microRNA\
+  short interfering RNA\
+  small nucleolar RNA\
+  long non-coding RNA\
+  piwi-interacting RNA etc.
+- various processing steps involved between transcription and protein expression:\
+  1. Pre-mRNA is spliced to form mature mRNA, capped and polyadenylated
+  2. In eukaryotes, one gene can result in different mRNA transcripts; in bacteria, one mRNA can translate into multiple proteins
+  3. Translation
+- The use and limitation of measuring mRNA expression to understand biological process, including the influence of technical and biological noise:
+  1. Usage: mRNA and protein often shows same trends, so we can use it for conditions comparison and time series comparison
+  2. Many reason can cause difference: different genes,isoforms,tissues,developmental stages,cell cycle,circadian rhythm, individual cells,environment, and the results of mRNA synthesis and mRNA decay
+- Explain the main technologies to measure transcript concentrations and list their specific advantages and disadvantages and main use:
+  1. RT-qPCR: Low throughput
+  2. Microarrays: pros: highly standardized, relatively cheap, samll data size--easy to handle; cons: gene sequence should be known, no position-specific information, can't detect new isoforms, not very quantitative: low dynamic range
+  3. RNA-seq: untargeted, works for species without a sequenced genome, can identify alternatively spliced transcripts, can identify SNPAs in transcripts, high dynamic range(quantitative), no strand specificity
+- Identify the challenges in mapping RNA-seq reads to reference genomes and describe the use of transcriptome assembly\
+  challenges: RNA reads will span an intron on the genome; one exon can be part of multiple isoforms

+**Pseudo-alignment**
+It compares the **k-mers** in the reads with the **k-mers** set of the reference transcriptome to determine which transcripts each read is compatible with, without calculating its precise alignment position on the transcript.\
+Why pseudo-alignment is faster:\
+It eliminates base-level alignment and searching across splice junctions, instead using *k-mer hash matching* to search directly on the spliced ​​transcriptome, significantly reducing computational effort.

+## Assignment
+Comment of the assignment:\
+Use Ensembl website download transcript data of yeast, analyze the mean length, from forward strand or reverse strand;\
+Use IGV website to visualize transcript results, we can search a specific gene, from the transcript data, we can know that how many exons and introns we have.
+And we can have a brife idea of the level of the gene expression.
+In some region, there's no gene, but still have some expression, the reason can be: an unannotated gene, read-through of the upstream gene (transcription stop signal ignored), other forms of expression (enhancers can cause local transcription), contamination with genomic DNA.
+And we can find the alternative splicing.
+And we can use this tool to copy interest sequence.\
+Then use SMART to analyse our interested sequence, to predict the protein structure.

+# 3B Transcriptomics Quantification and differential expression(DE) analysis
+## Lecture

+-